hoodiehq/hoodie-css/DEVELOPMENT.md

 - It adds "live reload" capability to that server, so any changes it detects in the `/dist` folder will be served, and any CSS changes will also be applied as soon as the file is saved, without restarting anything, or reloading the page.
 This helps speed up development work a lot.

-- It opens the browser for us at the location we need the browser to be to see the index.html as it's being served, which is just another speed boost when you run `npm start` to get to seeing the site as you work on it.
+- It opens the browser for us at the location we need the browser to be to see the index.html as it's being served, which is another speed boost when you run `npm start` to get to seeing the site as you work on it.

 Previously, these were handled with three separate dependencies.